jonasschuett/jonasschuett.github.io/_posts/2020-04-04-introduction.md

 ### Personal

-I live in Berlin, but come to Oxford every 1-2.
+I live in Berlin, but come to Oxford every 1-2 months.
 I’m engaged to my high school sweetheart.
 We have the best dog in the world.
 I’m a big fan of specialty coffee---I've been called a "coffee snob".
 I’m vegan to avoid unnecessary suffering of animals.
 And I donate 10% of my income to the most effective charities.

 ---